About Our Chapter

-Required annual events include a Mother/Daughter Holiday Tea, our March Annual Meeting, and our Senior Recognition event.
+Required annual events include a Mother/Daughter Chapter Tea, our March Annual Meeting, and our Senior Recognition event.

 Our annual Membership Drive begins October 1st of each year.
 If you are interested in learning more about membership, please contact our chapter VP of Membership at:

 The Riverside Chapter of National Charity League was founded in 1960 under the leadership of Mrs. Edna Meairs.
 Our chapter founders are Mrs. Albert C. Brown, Jr., Mrs. J. Kenneth Cameron, Mrs. John A Guin, Mrs. J. Edward Lamar, Mrs. Clinton Marr, and Mrs. Marcus W. Meairs.

 Our chapter values its long existing ties with the city of Riverside and surrounding communities.
 Our chapter supports local school districts including Riverside Unified School District, Alvord School District, and Jurupa Unified School District.
 Over 20 local philanthropies are supported by the Riverside chapter, including the American Cancer Society, California Riverside Ballet, California School for the Deaf, Fox Theater Foundation, and the Riverside Art Museum.
 We are proud of the many Community Service Hours our chapter has donated to support our community.
 Building strong leaders is important to our chapter.